 A business budget is a wide concept that might include various types of budgets a company might want to create, depending on their goals.
 The most typical types of budgets include:

 - Master budget – the general company-wide budget containing projections and goals for the whole fiscal year.
-Usually, it takes all the three major financial statements – the income statement, the balance sheet, and the cash flow statement – to create a master budget.
+Usually, it takes all three major financial statements, the income statement, the balance sheet, and the cash flow statement, to create a master budget.

-- Cash-flow budget – the budget that focuses on all the company’s inflows and outflows of cash (including the due cash).
+- Cash-flow budget – the budget that zooms in on all the company’s inflows and outflows of cash (including the due cash).

 A budget is a tool that gives business owners more control over their finances, allowing them to track and compare anticipated against actual expenses and revenue and make more informed and timely decisions on handling their cash flow balances more efficiently.